 RealView 3D achieves the full potential of such a technology, with a device capable of producing the points of light that make up the image, one by one, as pixels that float directly in mid-air: the effectiveness of the result leaves to mouth open.
 It seems to witness one of the refined special effects of Hollywood.

-The first applications in the medical field really give hope: the possibility of interacting and operating on three-dimensional models through an interface of this type will allow medical training to take a crazy leap, and to make learning faster and more effective.
+The first applications in the medical field really give hope: the possibility of interacting and operating on three-dimensional models through an interface of this type will allow medical training to make a crazy leap, and to make learning faster and more effective.

 And that's just the beginning.